tensorflow/java/tensorflow-frameworks/tensorflow-data/README.md

 Tensorflow-Data (Java)
 ==

-TensorFlow Data provides utilities and APIsfor loading data of various formats , and preparing datasets for use in training and using deep learning models .
-This package provides a simple API for configuring and iterating over
+TensorFlow Data provides utilities and APIs for loading data of various formats, and preparing datasets for use in training and using deep learning models
+.
+This package
+ provides a
+ simple API for configuring and iterating over